Month 2, Day 11, Thursday 10:30 a.m.

 By midday, when the sun was highest in the sky, Myrddin’s opponent had exhausted himself.
 He sat down on the ground to rest and contemplate his next move.

 Myrddin stood behind his shield.
-Some of the records said he was silent, eminently self-confident, while others mentioned that he mocked the nobleman.
+Some of the records said he was silent, eminently self-confident, while others claimed that he mocked the nobleman.

 When an hour had passed, the nobleman stood and admitted his defeat.
 He knew that he did not have the energy to continue to cast indefinitely, and worried what would happen when the black dome grew so large that it reached him, fearing that it would eat him just as it had eaten every one of his attempts to harm Myrddin.

-The author mentioned that there was some speculation among historians that the function of Myrddin’s spell was actually much more mundane, and its ability to absorb attacks was really just smoke and mirrors to make it seem more intimidating.
+The author mentioned that there was some speculation among historians about the function of Myrddin’s spell, suggesting it to be more mundane than popularized by these anecdotes, and its ability to absorb attacks was just smoke and mirrors to make it seem more intimidating.
 It could have had matter disintegration and energy dispersal functions, with Myrddin manually controlling its size after each attack as a way to play up his prowess and psychologically dominate his opponent.

 Sebastien didn’t believe it.
 After all, the transformation artifact was no illusion.
 She imagined casting such a shield herself.
 No longer needing to worry about the dodging and footwork that Professor Fekten was trying to carve into his students would be amazing, since she was, frankly, terrible at that kind of thing.